bernardhanna/matrix-report-generator/README.md

 9. create a .env file

-10. enter the details from last pass /server/.env
+10. enter the details from last pass /server/.env from Matrix Reports React note and save

 11. CD into the root folder